From spin squeezing to fast state discrimination

 \subsection{Reduction of 3SAT to state discrimination}

 To understand the reduction, note that it is sufficient to reduce the Boolean satisfiability problem 3SAT to state discrimination, because 3SAT is $\mathsf{NP}$-complete \cite{AroraBarak2009}.
-Each instance is specified by a Boolean function $f : \Z2^k \rightarrow\Z2 $ on $k$ bits, in conjunctive normal form (product of clauses) with clauses containing no more than three input bits or their negations.
-The 3SAT problem asks if there is at least one assignment $x \in \Z2^k $ such that $f(x)=1$ (\textsc{True}).
-If $f$ is always 0 (\textsc{False}) then $f$ is unsatisfiable.
-The reduction given by Abrams and Lloyd \cite{PhysRevLett.81.3992} assumes an efficient gate decomposition for the {\it oracle} operator $U \KET{x} \KET{y} = \KET{x} \KET{y \! \oplus \! f(x)}$, as well as access to a fault-tolerant quantum computer.
+Each instance is specified by a Boolean function $f : \Z2^k \rightarrow\Z2 $ on $k$ bits, in conjunctive normal form (logical AND of clauses, with each clause the OR of up to three variables or their negations).
+The task is to determine whether there is at least one assignment of the $k$ variables for which the formula evaluates to \textsc{True}.
+If so, $f$ is satisfiable.
+The reduction given by Abrams and Lloyd \cite{PhysRevLett.81.3992} assumes an efficient gate decomposition for the {\it oracle} operator $U \KET{x} \KET{y} = \KET{x} \KET{y \oplus \! f(x)}$, as well as access to a fault-tolerant quantum computer.
 Here $\oplus$ denotes addition mod 2.